2020 Bentley Flying Spur spy shots and video

 The headlights feature a larger inner and a smaller outer light, which is the opposite of the current design.
 Along the sides, the upper and lower character lines take on new shapes.
 At the rear, the license plate cutout moves from the trunk to the bumper and the taillights are taller and don't wrap around the sides as they do on the current model.

 Like the Continental GT, the Flying Spur will benefit from some Porsche engineering.
-It is based on Volkswagen Group’s MSB platform, which is dedicated to large, rear- and all-wheel-drive cars with front-mounted engines.
+It is based on the Volkswagen Group’s MSB platform, which is dedicated to large, rear- and all-wheel-drive cars with front-mounted engines.
 The platform was developed by Porsche and made its debut in the 2017 Panamera.
 MSB uses more high-strength steel and aluminum to realize weight savings and improved rigidity.

 2020 Bentley Flying Spur spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

-As mentioned above, Bentley has just redesigned the Continental GT with an upgraded 6.0-liter twin-turbocharged W-12 that now makes 626 horsepower and 664 pound-feet of torque and has a stop-start function.
+As mentioned above, Bentley has just redesigned the Continental GT, which comes with an upgraded 6.0-liter twin-turbocharged W-12 that makes 626 horsepower and 664 pound-feet of torque and has a stop-start function.

 Expect that engine for the Flying Spur, as well as a 4.0-liter twin-turbo V-8.
-Bentley has also said all of its cars will be offered as plug-in hybrids.
+A plug-in hybrid option is also planned.
 The lone transmission should be an 8-speed automatic, and all-wheel drive will likely be offered as standard.

-Other features should include a 12.3-inch infotainment screen, an instrument panel display developed from the Audi virtual cockpit, LED matrix headlights, a 3-chamber air suspension, and a 48-volt anti-roll control system that uses electronic actuators on the anti-roll bars.
+Other features should include a digital instrument cluster, LED matrix headlights, a three-chamber air suspension, and a 48-volt anti-roll control system that uses electronic actuators on the anti-roll bars.
 All of this equipment is found in the new Conti GT.

 Email This Page